realityexpander/How_to_program_from_ground_up/README.md

     - Easier to manipulate for humans than a bare wire
     - Can be physically manipulated using electricity to change state using an electromagnet.
     - Simple switches can be used to represent boolean logic operations
-    - These operations are called "gates", conceptually similar to someone following path crossing a fence through a gate
+    - These operations are called "gates", conceptually similar to someone following path across a fence, you can only pass through a gate if it's open, and you can't pass through if it's closed.

     - ### Logical Operations & Boolean Arithmetic
       - true = 1 = on = connected